Please follow & like us :)

 These amazing fried pastries are best eaten soon after being made.
 You can store them in a airtight container and enjoy them the next day.
 The sugar coating will likely have melted away and they may not be as crispy as they were the first day.
 But you can roll them in sugar again they they will still be delicious.

-Other St. Joseph’s day recipes:
+Other St. Joseph’s Day Recipes:

 Sicilian Fried Artichoke Hearts in Pastella